Context and Opportunities

 • Direct activities: Management of phone charging points, sale of Wi-Fi top-up cards, first-level maintenance of solar and water installations.

-• Indirect activities: Development of small businesses requiring refrigeration (shops, bars), sewing or welding workshops, secretarial services (printing, photocopying), online training centers, telemedicine consultations, and e-commerce participation for local artisans.
+• Indirect activities: Development of small businesses requiring refrigeration, sewing or welding workshops, secretarial services, online training centers, telemedicine consultations, and e-commerce for local artisans.